bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 # Setting Initial state and Parameters of a problem

-Often one wants to change a subset of the initial states,`u0`, and a subset of parameters,`p`, of an ODEProblem during an optimization.
+Often one wants to change a subset of the initial states,`u0`, and a subset of parameters,`p`, of an AbstractODEProblem during an optimization.

 Given `u0` and `p` can be expressed as ComponentVectors, and `popt` can be expressed as a ComponentVector of optimized parameters,